-Midwifery is a whole lot more than just delivering babies.
+Midwifery is a whole lot more than just supporting women to give birth.

-It’s the professional care of mothers – before, during, and after the birth of their child.
-A combination of medicine and compassion, midwifery has been an honoured and important profession for thousands of years.
+It’s the professional care of women – before, during, and after the birth of their child.
+Midwifery has been an honoured and important profession for thousands of years.

-As with all medical degrees, the entry criteria for midwifery courses are strict.
-Almost all universities will require an qualification in biology (or at least another science), to show your technical ability.
-To show your compassion and understanding, qualifications in psychology or sociology would help.
+The entry criteria for midwifery courses and programmes are quite specific.
+Almost all universities will require a qualification in biology (or at least another science), to show your scientific ability.
+To show your compassion and understanding, qualifications in psychology or sociology, for example, would help.

-As midwifery is such a broad profession, there are many soft skills you should try to demonstrate in your application too.
-Bedside manner, of course, but also communication, compassion, empathy, high attention to detail, the ability to work under pressure, along with mental and physical stamina.
+Midwives work in partnership with women so there are many skills you should reflect in your application that you have the potential to develop.
+These include communication, compassion, empathy, high attention to detail, the ability to work under pressure, and work as part of a team.

 - Apply by 15 January

 - Attend an interview

 - Submit a portfolio

 The role of the midwife is to provide skilled, knowledgeable, respectful, and compassionate care for all women, newborn infants and their families.
 Midwives work across the continuum from pre-pregnancy, pregnancy, labour and birth, postpartum, and the early weeks of newborn infants’ life.
 This includes women’s future reproductive health, well-being, and decisions and in promoting very early child development and the parents’ transition to parenthood.
 Midwives respect and enable the human rights of women and children, and their priority is to ensure that care always focuses on the needs, views, preferences, and decisions of the woman and the needs of the newborn infant.